QuarkChain/w3box/README.md

 [file.w3q](https://galileo.web3q.io/w3ns.w3q/#/domains/file.w3q) is also a w3ns domain name, and its mapped FlatDirectory contract is used to store files uploaded by users.

 #### SimpleW3box
 SimpleW3box is used to manage the file information uploaded by users.
-It contains the file.w3q contract, and all files will be uploaded to the file.w3q contract.
+It contains the file.w3q contract and all files will be uploaded to the file.w3q contract.
 ```
 contract SimpleW3box {
     FlatDirectory public fileFD; // file.w3q contract